kudelskisecurity/zekrom-arkworks/README.md

 ![zekr0m](https://assets.pokemon.com/assets/cms2/img/pokedex/full/644.png
 )

 zekrom is an open-source library of arithmetization-oriented constructions for zkSNARK circuits.
+It was created as part of the MSc thesis work of Laurent Thoeny at Kudelski Research.
 The goal of zekrom is to analyze the performance of novel constructions for circuits using modern libraries such as arkworks-rs and halo2.

 zekrom for arkworks-rs supports the following constructions for hashing: